farajfarook/portproxy/README.md

 # Port Proxy

-A Fast and Simple util tool to tunnel the local TCP or UDP port to another port.
+A Fast and Simple util tool to tunnel the TCP or UDP port to another port.

 [![Build Status](https://travis-ci.org/enbiso/portproxy.svg?branch=master)](https://travis-ci.org/enbiso/portproxy)

 ## Examples

-Simple example of tunnel port 80 to port 8080 locally
+Simple example of tunnel port 80 to port 8080 locally in PC or network
 ```
 portproxy --source 127.0.0.1:80 --dest 127.0.0.1:8080
 ```

-To publicly expose the web server which is only accesible in local
+To publicly expose the web server which is only accesible in local PC or network
 ```
-portproxy --source 127.0.0.1:80 --dest :8080
+portproxy --source 172.0.0.10:80 --dest :8080
 ```

 Tunnel UDP traffic in port 6000 to 8000
 ```
-portproxy --source 127.0.0.1:6000 --dest :8000 --protocol udp
+portproxy --source 172.10.20.0:6000 --dest :8000 --protocol udp
 ```